stgm/scientific-programming-1/21 Integrals/25 Histogram/20 Histograms.md

 The idea of generating a random number is that they are uniformly distributed between 0 and 1.
 To get an impression of whether the distribution really is 'flat' we could generate 10.000 random numbers and check each unique numbers frequency.

 Below you'll find a small program that generate 10.000 random numbers and stores each of them in a list.
-When the command `plt.hist()` is given, we specify dat we'd like to see the frequency of numbers in ranges of 0.02 (50 bins between the minimum expected value of 0.00 and maximum expected value of 1.00).
+When the command `plt.hist()` is given, we specify that we'd like to see the frequency of numbers in ranges of 0.02 (50 bins between the minimum expected value of 0.00 and maximum expected value of 1.00).

     import random
     import matplotlib.pyplot as plt